 - Wash your hands often with soap and water.
 If soap and water are not available, use hand sanitizer.

 - Avoid touching your eyes, nose and mouth.

 - Cover your cough or sneeze with a tissue or your elbow.

 - Stay home if you are sick.

 In order to keep this service safe for all users, we ask riders to avoid loitering or congregating at the downtown hub.
 We must also remind our riders not to joy ride.
 According to MATBUS policy, “Joy riding, which is defined as riding the bus for one full trip without deboarding, is not allowed.
 MATBUS staff will question passengers who do not deboard within one trip and assist them, if needed, in determining the route needed to reach their final destination.”

 Steps We're Taking

-- Drivers are provided with cloth face masks, face shields, goggles, gloves and hand sanitizer.
+- Drivers are provided with face masks, face shields, goggles, gloves and hand sanitizer.

 - Plexiglass barriers were installed on all fixed route buses.
-These help separate the driver from passengers.
-They are also moveable to protect the driver during front-door boardings.
+These help separate the driver from passengers and minimize contact.

 - Buses are sanitized with safe, CDC-recommended products and methods daily.